-Trade credit insurance is a tool used to reduce or eliminate the risk of non-payment of a companies Accounts Receivable.
-If a policyholder’s client fails to pay, the insurance company will pay for the loss.
-This allows a company to reduce the risk it might incur when taking on new—particularly unknown—clients, or when unforeseen economic, business, or other factors that can affect its clients’ abilities to pay their bills.
+Trade credit insurance is a tool used to reduce or eliminate the risk of non-payment or default of a customer of yours.
+If a client fails to pay, the insurance company makes good on the obligation.
+This allows a company to reduce the risk it might incur when taking on new—particularly unknown—clients, or when unforeseen economic, business, or other factors affect its clients’ abilities to pay their bills.
 It enables a company to cultivate clients in sectors or geographies that are outside its normal client base or geographic market, do more business with existing clients, and extend more credit to its customers, all without increasing the risk of non-payment.

 Trade credit insurance accomplishes this by giving the company access to the insurance company’s credit risk analysis and management expertise, and ability to monitor domestic and global developments that could affect a customer’s ability to pay its bills.
 Few companies on their own can rival the expertise or database of a major global trade credit insurance provider, but nearly everyone can access that expertise by purchasing insurance.

 CRS are specialist Credit Insurance Brokers, and as such we have the knowledge of the available markets and experience to negotiate the best combination of cost and cover for your business.
 We have access to the whole of the credit insurance marketplace, so you can be confident that all possibilities are covered.
 The market offers a sophisticated portfolio of subtly different products, which are constantly being added to and updated.
 It is our job to understand and keep pace with all such developments so that you, our client, are fully aware of the options available and the benefits each policy offers.

 Each Insurance company can have advantages and disadvantages and it's important that each Client is set up with the Insurance company and program best fit for them.
 By being with one Insurance Company and not knowing what the other one can offer can be detrimental.